The foundations for reading and writing at May Park Primary School are taught daily in phonics lessons.

 https://www.phonicsplay.co.uk/ (some games on this website are free and do not require a subscription)

 The best thing you can do to support your child is to make time for your child to read school books to you regularly.
-You can encourage them by pointing to the words and by asking them about the story they are reading.
+Your child will have two books that they will take home, a reading practice book and a sharing book.

 How is Phonics assessed?